 In other words, we assume that the average daily number of new cases is constant.
 Therefore the daily number of new cases is given by

 $$CR'(t) = a.
 (2.2)$$

-Epidemic phase: In the epidemic phase, the new cases are contributing to produce second cases.
-Therefore the daily number of new cases is no longer constant but varies with time as follows
+Epidemic phase.
+In the epidemic phase, the new cases contribute to produce secondary cases.
+Therefore the daily number of new cases is no longer constant but varies with time as follows where